google-research/vision_transformer/README.md

 # Vision Transformer and MLP-Mixer Architectures

+**Update (2.7.2021)**: Added the "When Vision Transformers Outperform ResNets..." paper, and SAM optimized ViT and MLP-Mixer checkpoints.

 **Update (20.6.2021)**: Added the "How to train your ViT? ..." paper, and a new Colab to explore the >50k pre-trained and fine-tuned checkpoints mentioned in the paper.